nokinger/serverTest/source/crossdev/profiling.rst

 Integration in Jenkins
 ======================

-For integration test with jenkins a plugin has been published which uses valgrind's memcheck.
+For integration test with Jenkins, a plugin has been published which uses valgrind's memcheck.
 This plugin can be configured like a manually used valgrind session.
-The core feature is that a build can be marked as unstable/failed if a confiruable amount of memory leaks or other errors is found within the tested program.
+The core feature is that a build can be marked as unstable/failed if a configurable amount of memory leaks or other errors is found within the tested program.

-A complete description is given [at](https://plugins.jenkins.io/valgrind).
+A complete description is given `here <https://plugins.jenkins.io/valgrind>`_.